glener10/rotating-pairs-front/documentation/useCases.md

 ## New Features

 - Implementing exportation in copy to clipboard, CSV, TXT and others if needed
-- Implement title and description on top of the input box

 - Implementing donate with paypal/pagseguro or pix
 - Implementing contact method